New York City Emergency Management: New building

-On December 5, 2006, Mayor Michael Bloomberg joined OEM commissioner Joseph F. Bruno, former OEM directors Richard Sheirer and John Odermatt, NYCEM personnel, and a host of other dignitaries to unveil the agency's new state-of-the-art headquarters.
-The new facility, located at 165 Cadman Plaza East in Downtown Brooklyn.
-It replaces the agency's former offices that were located on the 23rd floor of 7 World Trade Center, the 47-story building that collapsed in the September 11, 2001 attacks.
+On December 5, 2006, Mayor Michael Bloomberg joined OEM commissioner Joseph F. Bruno, former OEM directors Richard Sheirer and John Odermatt, NYCEM personnel, and other dignitaries to unveil the agency's new state-of-the-art headquarters.
+The facility is located at 165 Cadman Plaza East in Downtown Brooklyn; it replaces the agency's former offices at 7 World Trade Center and temporary spaces used since that office was destroyed on 9/11.

-The new NYCEM building has three floors with 65000 sqft of space.
-It contains general offices for NYCEM staff, several conference rooms, the Joint Information Center (a press corps composed of press officers from several city agencies who disseminate information to the public), a state-of-the-art media briefing room, Watch Command, and the city's Emergency Operations Center (EOC).
-There is also space for senior officials to meet and the building is staffed 24-hours a day, seven days a week.
+The new NYCEM building contains three floors and 65000 sqft of space.
+It houses general offices for NYCEM staff, several conference rooms and spaces for senior officials to meet, the Joint Information Center (a facility for and composed of press officers from several city agencies which can quickly disseminate information to the public), a state-of-the-art media briefing room, Watch Command, and the city's Emergency Operations Center (EOC).
+The building is staffed 24-hours a day, seven days a week.

 The nerve center of NYCEM is its Watch Command.
 It is staffed 24/7 with representatives from the city's public safety agencies.
 They monitor police and fire broadcasts and dispatch NYCEM Field Responders if an incident warrants.
 Watch Commanders also have access to New York City's 911 systems and are responsible for alerting local, state, and federal officials of emergencies.
 They maintain direct contact with the New York State Emergency Management Office and surrounding jurisdictions to lend support or aid if needed.

-NYCEM's new headquarters is home to the Emergency Operations Center.
-The EOC serves as a central clearinghouse where local, state, and federal agencies can gather to assess and respond to a number of emergencies.
-Activated for numerous events, the new EOC contains workstations for some 130 city, state, federal, and non-profit agencies.
-There is secure communications equipment, large video displays, and space for Geographic Information Systems.
-The new structure also has the distinction of being New York City's first “green” agency headquarters utilizing energy-saving and environmentally sound construction techniques.
-OEM qualifies for the Leadership in Energy and Environmental Design (LEED) Silver certification for its new building.
+NYCEM's new headquarters is also home to the City's Emergency Operations Center (EOC).
+The EOC serves as a central clearinghouse where local, state, and federal agencies can gather to assess and respond to emergencies.
+Activated for numerous events, the new EOC contains workstations for some 130 city, state, federal, and non-profit agencies, secure communications equipment, large video displays, and capacity for geographic information systems.
+The new structure was also New York City's first “green” agency headquarters: it utilizes energy-saving and environmentally sound construction techniques and qualifies for the Leadership in Energy and Environmental Design (LEED) Silver certification.

-According to Commissioner Bruno at the unveiling ceremonies, “New York City is at the forefront of emergency management planning and this new facility will continue to move us forward.”